Join me for this full-day central-Texas “Backyard Bird Photography Workshop” and learn to create better images of the

 ~ OR ~

 We’ll talk about how to create photo-worthy perches and backyard bird photography set-ups.
 Artistic elements will be covered, including how to create set-ups that result in visually appealing images, tips on composing bird photographs, the best lighting for photographing birds, and other key issues regarding getting good images of these quick-flying subjects.

-I’ll provide in-depth instruction regarding the ideal placement of set-ups, perches, feeders, etc. so that the birds will be in the best position(s) for photography and good (read: non-distracting and smooth) backgrounds.
+I’ll provide in-depth instruction regarding the ideal placement of set-ups, perches, feeders, blinds, etc. so that the birds — and you — will be in the best position(s) for photography and good (read: non-distracting and smooth) backgrounds.